Priest–penitent privilege in England: Du Barré v Livette

 But this case differs from it.
 The Popish religion is now no longer known to the law of this country, nor was it necessary for the prisoner to make that confession to aid him in his defence.
 But the relation between attorney and client is as old as the law itself.

 Butler v Moore

-In this case a priest was imprisoned for contempt of court for refusing to answer whether John Butler, 12th Baron Dunboyne, professed the Catholic faith at the time of his death.
+In this case from 1802 a priest was imprisoned for contempt of court for refusing to answer whether John Butler, 12th Baron Dunboyne, professed the Catholic faith at the time of his death.
 Statute would have nullified Lord Dunboyne's will had such been the case.
 Butler v Moore was an Irish case (Ireland at the time formed part of the United Kingdom, but had a separate legal system).

 R v Redford

 In 1823, in the case of R v Redford, which was tried before William Draper Best, 1st Baron Wynford, Chief Justice of the Common Pleas on circuit, when a Church of England clergyman was about to give in evidence a confession of guilt made to him by the prisoner, the judge checked him and indignantly expressed his opinion that it was improper for a clergyman to reveal a confession.